AdaRoseCannon/1am-main/README.md

 ## Registering:

+NB: Only taking accepting a few registrations at the moment to see how wobbly it is.
+Hopefully it should be okay.
+Will do more soon. :)

 1. Read the [code of conduct](https://1am.club/coc/)
 2. Fill in the [registration form](https://1am.club/reg/)
 3. Wait for me to set up an account for you.